weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 1. Customer interacts with version A or B

 ### Goals
-Provide feature flags to hid functionality in CLIs, Web UIs, Kubernetes components (controllers, services).
+Provide feature flags to hide functionality in CLIs, Web UIs, Kubernetes components (controllers, services).
 Separate deploy from release.
 Enable trunk-based development where possible to deliver more frequently.

 ### General info
 Some of the solutions evaluate the flags on the server and some on the client.
 The benefit of the server is we can track usage of the flags, and this will enable us to determine obsolete flags and track user data for a/b testing.
-However, problems with checking flags on the server are that data leaves the users' environment, and server-side checking can make it more difficult to support air-gapped environments.
+However, checking flags on the server can become an issue as data leaves the users' environment.
+Additionally, server-side checking can make it more difficult to support air-gapped environments.

 ### Requirements
 * Golang client lib